stefanocampanella/MHPC-project/_sources/results/conclusions.md

 * empirical studies on the choice of optimization algorithms and hyperparameters,
 * determination of the optimal population size,
-* use of local optimization algorithms for refinement of the solutions,
+* use of local optimization algorithms for refinement of the solutions, and
 * interpretation and validation of the solutions.